Discover how CoHost can improve marketing performance

 • Secure a venue or platform: If it's an in-person event, secure a suitable venue well in advance.
 Ensure it can accommodate the expected audience size and has the necessary technical equipment.
 For virtual events, choose a reliable platform for hosting webinars or live streams.
 Popular options include Zoom, Webex, or streaming on social media platforms.

 • Promotion and marketing: Create a marketing strategy to reach the podcast host's existing followers and expand the event's reach.
 Utilize social media, email newsletters, and the podcast itself to promote the event.
 Consider using paid advertising to boost visibility.
 Create a dedicated event webpage or landing page for registration and information.
+You can even invest in conference swag.

 • Technical setup: Ensure all technical aspects are in order, especially for virtual events.
 Test audio, video, and internet connectivity well before the event starts.
 Prepare any slides, visuals, or interactive elements that will be part of the presentation.